 While it is clear that this Government moves fast on many issues, it is unclear how long it will be before we see practical implementation of these proposals.

 The Select Committee currently considering the Bill is due to report back on the 26th March 2025 and then the Bill will resume its pathway through Parliament (with possible changes arising from the submissions received).
 Passage of the Bill is probably mid 2025 and then regulations will need to be made which designs the actual process.
 While MBIE are developing these in parallel, they cannot be made until the Bill is passed.
 Then the work begins of MBIE analysing and making recommendations on which Standards and Certification Schemes are to be recognised.
 It is expected that these will be progressive decisions made with the easiest ones first.
-With an election due in late 2026 it is certain that there will be at least some Standards and Schemes recognised; these are possibly going to be small number but will grow over time.
+With an election due in late 2026 it is certain that there will be at least some Standards and Schemes recognised; these are possibly going to be small in number but will grow over time.

 We look forward to seeing the government's response to the submissions and future details of the legislation, well before it goes to the second reading in Parliament.